 They can still access therapy and medical appointments, typically outside the sober living house.
 By the time they are ready to return home, they have accumulated a great deal of time learning to embrace and maintain sobriety and learning to reintegrate.
 Benefits like this help decrease the number of people who end up relapsing.

 At Riviera Recovery, our sober living homes for men and women provide a safe place to recover from substance use disorder and mental health issues.
 Our comprehensive staff understands what it takes to recover and uses an individualized approach to guide individuals through the process.
-Call us now at 855-207-9708.
-Once phone call can change your entire life.
+Fill out the form below or call us now at 855-207-9708.
+One phone call can change your entire life.